 3. The message wizard for collecting the data through e-mail messages should open as :

-4. Now tap to the Next in the opened Window. after then choose the type of email form which you want to use.
-Here you will get two option i.e HTML or InfoPath forms out of which you can choose only one.
+4. Now tap to the Next in the opened Window. after then choose the type of email form which you want to use. well here you will get two different types of form options i.e HTML or InfoPath forms. from these two choose only one.

-If your user doesn’t have InfoPath installed on their PC then select the HTML.
+if you don’t have such nfoPath installed on your PC then choose the HTML.

-5. After making your choice tap to the Next
+5. After the selection tap to the Next option.

-8. The next screen allows you to select which fields from your table you would like to include in the email message for collecting the data.
-You can set the order of the fields or change the label captions for each field.
+8. On the next screen select for the fields from your table which you would like to insert in your email message for cultivating the data.
+You can also set the order for your fields or modify the label captions of each field.

 9. After selecting all the fields that you wants to collect, tap to the Next option for reaching to the next screen.

-10. In the next open window user can specify which outlook folder is used to store email replies for collected data.
-Well user can make changes to the default location by tapping to the folder’s name and then switch to the outlook window and either choose or create a new folder.
+10. In the next open window user can assign which outlook folder is to be used to store email replies for saving up the collected data.
+Well user has the privilege to do changes to the default location just by tapping on to the folder’s name.
+After then switch to the outlook window and else can choose or create a new folder.

-12. To control the data process, click on the link labeled as “Set properties to control the automatic processing of replies.”
+12. For controlling off the data process, tap on the link which is labeled as “Set properties to control the automatic processing of replies.”

-13. On the opened screen click Next to go to the next step.
+13. On the opened screen tap to the Next option to move onto further step.

-14. On the next screen specify how you would like to provide the email address for recipients of your message. so choose one of the option from the following open Window.
+14. On the next opened screen you need to specify how you want to provide the email address for recipients of your message. so choose one of the option from the following open Window.

-15. If you have made selection for giving the email address from Access table.
-Keep clicking the Next option this will present another screen.
+15. If you have made selection for assigning email address from the Access table.
+Then keep clicking on the Next option to reach to the next screen.

-16. Select the email address field from current or related table and then tap to the next option.
+16. Choose the email address field either from related table or from current one.
+Then tap to the next option.

-17. The next opened window all you to specify subject line and the body of the message etc.
+17. In the next opened window all you need to is, enter subject line and message body etc.

-18. Tap Next to reach the next screen.
-This screen contains information only.
+18. Tap Next to go to the next screen.
+The next opened screen contains information only.

-19. Hitting the next option again, allow you to select specific recipients for the email message.
-So, send any message to all of your recipients.
+19. Hitting the next option again, allow you to make selection for any specific recipients for sending your email message.
+So, now you can send any message to any of your recipients.

-20. After completing up with your message tap to the Send.
+20. After completing up with your message tap to the Send option.

-21. Once your user gets the email messages, your receiver needs to reply back. for this they need to fill up the complete form in message with the asked information.
+21. After receiving of the email messages, your receiver needs to reply back. for this they need to fill up the complete form in message with all the necessary asked information.